free-honey/strapped/README.md

 Many values in the Sway contract are currently hard-coded to enable simpler testing, but those will be improved over time.

-To get the best experience, place bets on Six and Eight only.

 To populate the game and the shop, roll a seven.
 This should just require pressing `r` after starting up.